-The Husky Pomeranian Mix can weigh anywhere from 8 to 40 pounds and can stand up to 15 inches in height.
+Pomskies can weigh anywhere from 8 to 40 pounds and can stand up to 15 inches in height.
 Their coats are typically long and plush, often closer in texture to the Pomeranian’s coat.
+Full Pomsky size guide

 As of right now, it’s impossible to have a clear understanding of what a Pomsky puppy will look like.
 As time passes we may have a better idea of how to obtain certain physical traits, and how to limit the wide range of size from pup to pup.

 ⭐ Trending article: The PITSKY Guide: Husky Pitbull Mix!